omega8cc/advagg/README.txt

 Hooks:
  * hook_advagg_css_alter.
 Modify the data before it gets written to the file.
    Useful for compression.
+ * hook_advagg_css_inline_alter.
+Modify the data before it gets embedded in the page.
+Useful for compression.
  * hook_advagg_css_pre_alter.
 Modify the raw $variables['css'] before it gets
    processed.
 Useful for file replacement.
  * hook_advagg_css_extra_alter.
 Allows one to set the a prefix and suffix to be added into the HTML DOM.
 Useful for CSS conditionals.

  * hook_advagg_js_alter.
 Modify the data before it gets written to the file.
    Useful for compression.
+ * hook_advagg_js_inline_alter.
+Modify the data before it gets embedded in the page.
+Useful for compression.
  * hook_advagg_js_pre_alter.
 Modify the raw $javascript before it gets processed.
 Useful for file replacement.
  * hook_advagg_js_extra_alter.
 Allows one to set the a prefix and suffix to be added into the HTML DOM.
+ * hook_advagg_js_header_footer_alter.
+Allows one to move JS from the header to the footer.
+Also one can look at both header and footer JS arrays before they get processed.

  * hook_advagg_filenames_alter.
 Allows for a one to many relationship.
 A single request for a bundle name can result in multiple bundles being returned.
  * hook_advagg_files_table.
 Allows for modules to mark a file as expired.
- * hook_advagg_js_header_footer_alter.
-Allows one to move JS from the header to the footer.
-Also one can look at both header and footer JS arrays before they get processed.
  * advagg_master_reset.
 Allows other modules to take part in a master reset.

 JS/CSS Theme Override: